alanhett/coin-cost-basis/README.md

 ## Changelog

+### 0.5
+- Rows are now unlimited.
+Add rows to the template as needed.
+- Additional date validation added.

 ### 0.4
 - Minor bug fixes as a result of testing
 - Updated long-term test to more strictly adhere to guidance (using anniversary date vs 365 days)